KEYNOTE INTERVIEW: How can we reconstruct sites targeted by urbicide?

 Faced with the destruction of cities and infrastructure in the Middle East, what are the first steps to be taken to initiate resilient reconstruction?

-The destruction of cities primarily targets infrastructure, to paralyze the operation of electricity, sewage and water networks and everyday services.
-But it also targets their historic monuments, to destroy the heritage and history of the people.
+The destruction of cities initially targets infrastructure, to paralyze the operation of electricity, sewage and water networks and services.
+Essentially the main target is the historic fabric and monuments, to destroy the cultural heritage of the place.

-For example, at the Quayti Sultan’s Palace in Al Qatin (Yemen), where all the ceilings collapsed after bombardment in 2022, it took four months to clear the rubble, consolidate the structure, install scaffolding and stabilize the ceilings before restoration could be considered.
-Safety measures like this require specialized teams.
-The renovation work, still in progress, is based on local techniques using sun-dried mud-brick construction.
-Resilience is achieved by drawing on local know-how and including communities in the reconstruction process
+For example, at the Quʿaiti Sultan’s Palace in Al Qatin (Yemen), where all the ceilings had collapsed after successive seasonal rain floods, when we started working in 2022 it took four months to clear the rubble, consolidate the structure, install shoring and scaffolding to stabilize the damaged structure and remaining ceilings before reconstruction and restoration could be considered.
+Safety measures like this require a specialized team of master builders.
+The renovation work, that continued after 2024, is also based on local techniques using sun-dried mud-brick construction and lime damp proofing.
+Resilience is achieved by drawing on local know-how of the master builders and craftsmen including communities in the rebuilding recovery process.

 Resilience is achieved by drawing on local know-how and including communities in the reconstruction process.